On this page

 - MMR (Measles, Mumps, Rubella) – 2 doses or positive titer proving immunity

-- Meningococcal (Meningitis) - optional but strongly recommended.
-If vaccinated with Menomune (MPSV) more than 5 years ago, the CDC recommends re-vaccination.
-For those who received Menactra (MCV), a booster is not required.
+- Meningococcal (Meningitis) – optional but strongly recommended.
+If vaccinated with Menomune (MPSV4) more than 5 years ago, a second dose of Menactra/Menveo (Men ACWY) is required at age 16 or older.
+For those who received Menactra/Menveo (MCV), at least one dose is required to be administered at age 16 or older.

-The vaccine administration record and other required health forms may be downloaded from the Student Health Services website.
+The vaccine administration record and other required health forms are available via the Magnus Health portal on the New Student Health Forms page.

-What should I do if my son/daughter has not been vaccinated because IMMUNIZATIONS are medically CONTRAINDICATED or immunizations are contraindicated based on our religious beliefs?
+What should I do if my child has not been vaccinated because IMMUNIZATIONS are medically CONTRAINDICATED or immunizations are contraindicated based on our religious beliefs?

-Where is NORTON MEDICAL CENTER, the student health center, located and how does my son/daughter go about seeing a health care provider?
+Where is NORTON MEDICAL CENTER, the student health center, located and how does my child go about seeing a health care provider?

-If my son/daughter is unable to be seen at NMC, are there OTHER HEALTH CLINICS nearby?
+If my child is unable to be seen at NMC, are there OTHER HEALTH CLINICS nearby?

-Yes, there are several walk-in health clinics neaby:
+Yes, there are several walk-in health clinics nearby:

 West Main Street